Restream/reindexer/cpp_src/server/contrib/server.md

   req_total?: enum[disabled, enabled, cached] //default: disabled
   // If contains 'filters' then cannot contain 'cond', 'field' and 'value'.
 If not contains 'filters' then 'field' and 'cond' are required.
   filters: {
+    // Expression on the left side of the condition.
+It may be a field or function.
+    left_expression: {
+      // Explicit expression type
+      type?: enum[field, expression]
-    // Field json path or index name for filter field?: string
+      // Field name or function (as expression). value?: string
+    }
+    // Expression on the right side of the condition.
+It may be a field, function, or value.
+    right_expression: {
+      // Explicit expression type
+      type?: enum[field, expression, values]
+      // Value of filter.
+Single integer or string for EQ, GT, GE, LE, LT condition, array of 2 elements for RANGE condition, variable len array for SET and ALLSET conditions, or something like that: '[[1, -3.5], 5.0]' for DWITHIN, or float vector for KNN.
+Function value as expression.
+Field name as a string.
+      value: {
+      }
+    }
     // Condition operator
     cond?: enum[EQ, GT, GE, LE, LT, SET, ALLSET, EMPTY, RANGE, LIKE, DWITHIN, KNN]
     // Logic operator
     op?: enum[AND, OR, NOT]
-    // Value of filter.
-Single integer or string for EQ, GT, GE, LE, LT condition, array of 2 elements for RANGE condition, variable len array for SET and ALLSET conditions, or something like that: '[[1, -3.5], 5.0]' for DWITHIN, or float vector for KNN
-    value: {
-    }
     filters:FilterDef[]
     join_query: {
       // Namespace name